File the FAFSA

 Developed by the U.S. Department of Education, the Free Application for Federal Student Aid, or FAFSA, is one of the key components to college affordability.
 Once filed, this form determines a student's eligibility, as well as the amount of grants, loans, and work-study programs for which they qualify.

 Create a Federal Student Aid ID (FSA ID)

 Assigned by the U.S. Department of Education, your FSA ID is an electronic signature used when you file your FAFSA, correct your Student Aid Report (SAR), sign your Master Promissory Note (MPN), and monitor federal loans you receive.
 Your FSA ID and password are confidential and should not be shared.
 To provide required information on the FAFSA, parents of dependent students should also create an FSA ID.

 Complete and submit the FAFSA

-Students should file the FAFSA as early as possible after it becomes available on Oct.
-1 and must file by Feb.
+Students should file the FAFSA as early as possible after it becomes available in December and must file by Feb.
 1 to be considered for aid programs with limited funds.
 KU’s federal school code is 001948.
 The Department of Education recommends that you file the FAFSA online, but paper versions of the application are also available.